 Student Hardship Transfer Guidelines

-Parents/guardians of students requesting a hardship transfer from one attendance zone to another within the Paulding County School District must submit a letter outlining the hardship along with any supporting documentation to the Operations Department.
-The request should include the following:
+Parents/guardians of students requesting a hardship transfer from one attendance zone to another within the Paulding County School District must complete the online Hardship Application.

 High school students approved for school transfer must meet the rules of the Georgia High School Association in order to participate in extracurricular activities.